Gen13 (film): Plot

 After a skirmish with Ivana, the trio intimidates a pilot into flying them home by helicopter as the fighting between Ivana and Lynch's forces rages.
 Threshold prevents their escape and destroys the helicopter.
 Roxy unknowingly engages her gravity-controlling powers and slows their fall.
 Threshold descends to reveal he intends to overthrow what he believes is a corrupt government that had killed his parents.
 The trio views him as fanatical and fight him, defeating him just before Lynch arrives to defuse the situation, and reveals that Caitlin and Threshold are half-siblings.
 Lynch explains that after learning the NSC was after the two of them, their mother did everything she could to protect them, but when Caitlin's father could not help her, she went to her ex-husband Callahan, another member of Gen 12 and Matthew's father.
-Callahan tried to get them out of the country; however, despite all of his efforts, the NSC killed both of them and captured Matthew.
+Callahan tried to get them out of the country.
+However, despite all of his efforts, the NSC killed both of them and captured Matthew.
 Lynch couldn't get there in time to save Matthew and his parents, but he found the infant Caitlin, and he returned her to her uncle once the government's SPB program was discontinued.
 Caitlin realizes her recurring nightmares are repressed memories of that event.

-Meanwhile, Ivana sets the base and school to self-destruct.
+Meanwhile, Ivana sets the base and school to self-destruct as she flees.
 A landslide is caused by the base's destruction and it heads for the gang.
 With so little time for them to get away, Threshold sacrifices himself to help his sister escape.
 Lynch explains to the trio that trying to quit Internal Operations would never end well, but offers to help train them to use their powers to make the world a better place, and Caitlin and her friends accept.